 The Town places the meeting agenda on its website and advertises the public hearing in the Town’s designated newspaper pursuant to New York State Open Meetings Law.

-Signs for posting the property are made available to the applicant to be picked up from the Planning Division.
+Signs for posting the property are made available to the applicant to be picked up from the Department of Planning and Community Development.

 The Town will notify adjacent municipalities as per New York State and Westchester County law.